Magnetic resonance imaging changes related to acute seizure activity

 ●These findings may be helpful in surgical planning.

 ●These findings may help elucidate pathophysiology of epileptic seizures.

 This topic discusses ictal and early postictal findings on MRI; we will refer to these findings together as periictal.
 The use of MRI and other neuroimaging techniques in the diagnosis of seizures and epilepsy and in presurgical evaluation of epilepsy patients is discussed separately.
-(See "Surgical treatment of epilepsy in adults" and "Evaluation of the first seizure in adults".)
+(See "Surgical treatment of epilepsy in adults" and "Evaluation and management of the first seizure in adults".)